sgmurphy/wordpress-plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.50 - 07/16/24 =
+* Added - WordPress 6.6 compatibility
 = 1.0.49 - 07/10/24 =
-* Fixed - PayPal button still showing if side-cart emptied. [https://wordpress.org/support/topic/hide-paypal-on-funnelkit-checkout/](https://wordpress.org/support/topic/hide-paypal-on-funnelkit-checkout/)
+* Fixed - PayPal button still showing if side-cart emptied. [https://wordpress.org/support/topic/paypal-button-in-empty-minicart/](https://wordpress.org/support/topic/paypal-button-in-empty-minicart/)
 = 1.0.48 - 06/08/24 =
 * Added - ca_CA and fr_FR translation files added
 * Fixed - Notice "Your order can't be shipped to this address." when paying as a guest with card and address hadn't been fully filled out.
 Notice will only show once address has been